Rate this article:

-Self-injury is commonly thought of as an issue for women, especially teenage girls, and much of the population of self-injury support websites is female.
-Male self-injurers are not generally seen as a big part of the population but research may show that there are more male self-injurers than researchers originally thought.
+Self-injury is commonly thought of as an issue for women, especially teenage girls, and much of the population of self-injury support websites is female identifying.
+Male self-injurers are not generally seen as a big part of the population but research shows that many self-harmers identify as male

 While past research has indicated more women self-injure recent aggregated research has found that that the female to male ratio for self-injury is fairly similar.
 Males are found to be more likely to hit and burn themselves while females are more likely to cut and burn themselves.1 If there genuinely is a major difference between the genders or if these more recent studies point to bias in data collection hasn’t been agreed upon.